If you’re feeling an inner emptiness, you’re not alone. Read on. This might be why.

 She was so unselfishly kind that it was odd that she was also so sad.

-She often felt unloved and unworthy, yet she was brimming with talent waiting to be unleashed and explored.
+Yet she was brimming with talent waiting to be unleashed and explored.

 She thought kindness and service to others was the key to being loved and having a fulfilled life.